Aluminium futures rise on fresh bets | Business

 - India

-Aluminium prices on Thursday rose by 0.1 per cent to Rs 258.50 per kilogram in futures trade as speculators built up fresh positions amid a positive trend in spot market.
+Aluminum prices on Friday rose by 0.59 percent to Rs 255 per kilogram in futures trade as speculators built up fresh positions amid a positive trend in the spot market.

-On the Multi Commodity Exchange, aluminium contracts for May delivery increased by 25 paise or 0.1 per cent to Rs 258.50 per kg in a business turnover of 2,465 lots.
+On the Multi Commodity Exchange, aluminum contracts for May delivery increased by Rs 1.50 or 0.59 percent to Rs 255 per kg in a business turnover of 2,725 lots.

-Analysts said fresh positions created by traders, on demand from consumer industries, supported aluminium prices in futures market.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)